Kim is licensed in mental health and addiction counseling. Her education is in business, counseling, and health administration.

 The normal response to trauma is resilience and growth.
-Some people develop Post Traumatic Stress Disorder (PTSD) in response to trauma.
+Some people develop post-traumatic stress disorder (PTSD) in response to trauma.
 Most people do not.
-Depression, suicide, anxiety and PTSD are ways some people “break down” after an adverse event.
+Depression, suicide, anxiety and PTSD are ways some people "break down" after an adverse event.
 Most people are resilient.
-After going through a tough time for awhile following the trauma, they bounce back – usually within a few months.
+After going through a tough time for a while following the trauma, they bounce back – usually within a few months.
 Some people have a really tough time following the trauma.
-After a year or so, they not only bounce back to where they were before the trauma, they experience post-traumatic growth where they are even stronger than before.
+After a year or so, they not only bounce back to where they were before the trauma, but they also experience post-traumatic growth, through which they get even stronger than before.
 Their life has more value, meaning, and purpose than it did before.

 Public Awareness of PTSD and Trauma

 In one sense, it’s good that the public is educated about PTSD and trauma symptoms.
 A lot of people are helped because they recognize the symptoms and know to get help.
 The downside of this knowledge is this.
-What if a person has a traumatic event, and begins to think, “Now my whole life is ruined, and I’ll never recover?”
-That knowledge becomes self-fulfilling, and can lead to worsening symptoms; even create symptoms that might not have occurred.
+What if a person has a traumatic event and begins to think, "Now my whole life is ruined, and I’ll never recover?"
+That knowledge becomes self-fulfilling and can lead to worsening symptoms and even create symptoms that might not have occurred.

 PTSD and the Army

 Depression, suicide, anxiety and PTSD affect one-fifth of the soldiers returning from Iraq and Afghanistan.
 These conditions do not affect the remaining four-fifths of the soldiers.
 While there may be some biological and genetic differences in those who develop PTSD and those who do not, for the most part, resilience, our ability to bounce back, is learned.
 Often it is learned from past adverse events.
 Confidence that one can overcome adversity comes from past experiences of having overcome adversity.